 A pool patio is a functional area that allows you to move around the swimming pool and climb in and out of the water safely.
 But it can also create sufficient level space for both seating and dining furniture.

-In addition, it has an aesthetic role to play in yard design, and should complement your pool ideas, other hardscaping materials and the house itself, for a harmonious effect.
+In addition, your patio has an aesthetic role to play in your landscaping, and should complement your pool ideas, other hardscaping materials and backyard ideas, and the house itself, for a harmonious effect.

-So, if you are looking for patios to suit every pool and garden idea, that will deliver when it comes to both practicality and style, this is the place to be.
+So, if you are looking for patios to suit every pool and backyard, that will deliver when it comes to both practicality and style, this is the place to be.

 Pool patio ideas for every yard